hardikdiyora/share_code/README.md

 #### Get started :

-1. Run command for install node packages in the project folder:
+1. Run below command to install node packages in the project folder:
     > npm install
 2. To run